akashadhikari/100-days-of-django-archived/logs.md

 - Trending list and Recent list added in the right col.

 **Thoughts** : The task of showing trending list (last week's most viewed pastes/snippets) and the most recent paste was accomplished.
 Some other tweaks were made in the frontend.
 Its beginning to look a lot cooler.

+## Day 22: August 1 2018

+**Today's Progress** :
+- Following list post template
+- Comment delete template

+**Thoughts** : Not much things happened besides setting up the apropriate templates for following feed and delete comment.
+Still a long way to go and today was certainly not the day full of pace and deliverance.